sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 20-06-2018

+- https://github.com/dylanaraps/pure-bash-bible You think you know bash?

 # 19-06-2018

 - https://stripe.com/atlas/guides/ama-tom-blomfield A nice AMA with Monzo, a modern-day bank.